Hello lovely readers

 - I write around my children’s schedules, so often survive on five or six hours sleep.
 I’m really only 21, it’s the late nights that have me looking like I’m in my 40’s!

-- I’m not the famous Dr Carmel Harrington – Sleep Specialist.
+- I’m not Dr Carmel Harrington – Sleep Specialist.
 But would one day love to meet her.
 I’m sure she would have much to say to me about my bad habits.
 Rightly so.

 - I worked for Aer Lingus for ten years and during this time travelled the world.